ladybug-tools/hb-radiance-primer/text/components/Annual_Daylight.md

 Run an annual daylight study for a Honeybee model to compute hourly illuminance for each sensor in a model's sensor grids.

-This recipe uses an enhanced 2-phase method for daylight simulation which accurately models direct sun by tracing rays from each sensor to the solar position at each hour of the calculation.
+By default, this recipe uses an enhanced 2-phase method, which accurately models direct sun by tracing rays from each sensor to the solar position at each hour of the calculation.
+This makes the result suitable for computing Annual Sun Exposure (ASE) and for modeling the effects of dynamic shades and apertures.

+When the enhanced_ option is set to False, a standard 2-phase method for simulation, which is much faster because it simply determines the relationship between each sensor and sky patch and then multiplies the value of each sky patch at each hour by the relationship coefficient.
+However, this means that the direct sun is spread out across a few sky patches, making it unsuitable for ASE.

 The resulting illuminance is used to compute the following metrics: